Podcastindex-org/podcast-namespace/proposal-docs/recommendations/recommendations.md

 There are 4 required attributes:

- - `link-type` (required - string) The link type of this recommended content, it can be:
+ - `linkType` (required - string) The link type of this recommended content, it can be:
    -  'generic',
    -  'feed',
    -  'feed-item',